|Born||in Charleroi, Pennsylvania, USA|

 Mini Bio (2)

 Oliva R. Duffy was born on October 20, 1894, in Charleroi, Pennsylvania.
 Ollie, as she was known to family and friends, did not have much of a childhood.
 Life in industrial Pittsburgh was depressing and grim, with its smoky factories and hard living.
-Olive's father died while she was still young, forcing her to leave school to help earn her keep.
-In April 1911 at the age of 16 she married Bernard Krug Thomas in McKees Rock, PA.
+Olive's father, James Duffy died while she was still very young, forcing her to leave school to help earn her keep.
+In April 1911 at the age of 16 she married Bernard Krug Thomas in nearby McKees Rock.
 During this time she reportedly worked as a sales clerk.
-The marriage was an unhappy one and after 2 years Olive filed for divorce.
+The marriage was an unhappy one, and after two years Olive filed for divorce.
 She soon moved to New York and stayed with relatives while again working in a department store.
 In 1914 she answered a newspaper ad and won the title of "The Most Beautiful Girl in New York City".
 The contest was run by the celebrated commercial artist Howard Chandler Christy.
 After winning, Thomas modeled for artist Harrison Fisher and eventually landed on the cover of the Saturday Evening Post.

 Either on a recommendation or her own brazen approach, Thomas impressed Florenz Ziegfeld Jr. and immediately went to work in his famed Ziegfeld Follies.
 Thomas would become a Follies favorite, working in The Midnight Frolic as well as many of the revues.
 Stunningly gorgeous, she soon found herself being pursued by a number of very wealthy and powerful men who frequented the follies.
 Thomas received expensive gifts from her admirers, with rumors that the German Ambassador had given her a $10,000 string of pearls.
 Her beauty would lead to a sitting with famed Peruvian artist Alberto Vargas.

 Olive's final film, Everybody's Sweetheart (1920), was released after her death.
 Her name lives on, steeped in her scandal, enhanced by fabrications in Hollywood Babylon.
-Surprisingly, today many of her films exist (about 12 complete and some in fragments), though they have not as of yet been released on DVD or home video.
+Many of her films still reportedly exist (about 12 complete and some in fragments), though they have not as of yet been released on DVD or home video.
 In 2005 a documentary, "Everybody's Sweetheart" was released, along with "The Flapper".

-- IMDb Mini Biography By: Hala Pickford (qv's & corrections by A. Nonymous)
+- IMDb Mini Biography By: Hala Pickford (qv's & corrections by A. Nonymous and R. Sieger)

 |Jack Pickford||(25 October 1916 - 10 September 1920) ( her death)|